department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/standard-disability-claims.md

 You’ll need to turn in the information and evidence as soon as you can.

-You have up to one year from the date we receive your claim to turn in any information and evidence.
+You have up to 1 year from the date we receive your claim to turn in any information and evidence.
 If we decide your claim before this, you’ll have the rest of the one-year period to turn in more information or evidence to support your claim.

 <br>